Information & Consent Form

 Risk of Coronavirus (COVID-19) Transmission at The Health & Vitality Centre

-We are asking all our guests to read the below carefully and electronically submit the below form to confirm their understanding and agreement before attending the clinic for their appointment.
+We are asking all our guests to read the information below carefully and electronically submit the form to confirm their understanding and agreement before attending the clinic for their appointment.
 We thank you in advance for your understanding and co-operation.

-The Government published a Statutory Instrument on 26th March 2020, no. 350 ‘The Health Protection (Coronavirus, Restrictions) (England) Regulations 2020’ confirming that it is lawful for a chiropractic practice to remain open.
+The Government published a Statutory Instrument on 26th March 2020, no. 350 ‘The Health Protection (Coronavirus, Restrictions) (England) Regulations 2020’ confirming that it is lawful for a chiropractic and osteopathic practice to remain open.
 It further defines those people who are recognised as vulnerable for the purposes of this document.